colergibson/assignment6/3Dfoodprinting.md

 <section>
 <aside class="3D printing have been newly used for inventing beautiful yet expensive gourmet food.
-A 3D printing restaurant called Food Ink serves a two hundred and fifty-pound-nine course meal in London, England - all fully 3D printed live in front of the customers."> s
+A 3D printing restaurant called Food Ink serves a two hundred and fifty-pound-nine course meal in London, England - all fully 3D printed live in front of the customers.">
 <p data-audio-src="audio/liveinfront.ogg" data-background="#56A0D3" class= "fragment">Food Ink, all fully 3D printed live<p>
 <!--Next -->
 <aside class="3D printing each food currently takes two